[Commander] Talius was stunned.

-<UNKNOWN DATA INTERFACE AVAILABLE.
-WOULD YOU LIKE TO CONNECT?>
+<UNKNOWN DATA INTERFACE AVAILABLE, WOULD YOU LIKE TO CONNECT?>

+A flurry of messages appeared in his vision.
+It looked like a combat log from a role-playing game.
 There were messages about stat increases, elemental resistances, and experience gained.

-“Holy shit!”
-He exclaimed.
+“Holy shit!” he exclaimed.

 The man looked at him quizzically.

 “No, no… Wait.
 Seriously.
-Wait.”
+Wait!”
 Ethan tried to control himself.

 “First, what’s your name?”
 Ethan asked.

 “Kothar.
 What is yours, boy?” the big warrior, Kothar, asked.

 The warriors all looked at him expectantly.